carpetxie/math50-final-project/README.md

 **minimize ||y - Xβ||² + λ||β||²**

 This is equivalent to Bayesian regression with Normal(0, τ²) priors on the coefficients.
 As λ increases, coefficients shrink toward zero, producing a simpler model.
-The optimal λ is found by maximizing test R², which balances fitting the training data with generalization.

-The bias-variance tradeoff illustrates a fundamental machine learning concept: as model complexity increases, training error decreases (lower bias), while test error eventually increases (higher variance).
+The bias-variance tradeoff illustrates what happens as model complexity increases: training error decreases (lower bias), while test error eventually increases (higher variance).
 Since MSE = Variance + Bias², the test MSE forms the expected U-shaped curve.
-Even though Y is binary-coded, these diagnostics remain valid because they evaluate the continuous fitted predictions ŷ, which are later thresholded for classification.

 ## Results